-When the system fails to boot, the LEDs for STATE (Green), FAULT, and WLAN will all light up simultaneously and blink at one-second intervals.
-This may be due to improper operation or uncontrollable issues, such as an unexpected shutdown while updating the firmware.
-To recover the firmware, refer to the "Firmware Recovery" section in Chapter 6.
+When the LEDs for STATE (Green), FAULT, and WLAN all light up simultaneously and blink at one-second intervals, it means the system failed to boot.
+This may be due to improper operation or uncontrollable issues, such as an unexpected shutdown during firmware update.
+To recover the firmware, refer to "Firmware Recovery" in Chapter 6.